Friday, November 14, 2014

 Pre-ordering has started at Omaké Books right now.

-A limited edition is available for 500 people who pre-order early (like, now).
+A limited edition is available for 500 people who pre-order early.
 This version is numbered, has a special black cover and comes with a signed bookmark and Omaké Books trading card.
 It is also shipped two weeks in advance of the regular edition, for the incredible worldwide shipping rate of only 10 euro cents.

 BEFORE MARIO "Black Cover" edition with gifts